 Europeans saw Te Ua’s followers as rebels, and called them Hauhau.
 This became the name used for all those who rebelled against settler rule.

 Te Kooti Arikirangi was arrested near Gisborne in 1866 and shipped to the Chatham Islands without trial.
 He became ill and heard the voice of God telling him what to teach his people.
-He led 300 men, women and children prisoners to escape back to Whareongaonga near Gisborne.
+He led 300 men, women and child prisoners in a shipboard escape to Whareongaonga, near Gisborne.
 They stood on the beach with raised hands to thank God and this sign became the name of the church: Ringatū.

-Te Kooti and his followers were pursued by soldiers through the Urewera.
-He took refuge with Tāwhiao and Rewi Maniapoto in the King Country.
+Te Kooti and his followers were pursued by soldiers through Te Urewera.
+He eventually took refuge with Tāwhiao and Rewi Maniapoto in the King Country.
 In 1883 he was pardoned by the government.

 The rituals of the Ringatū Church revolve around the twelfths, commemorating dates on which important events unfolded.